 As for your bag for the road to Hana, I suggest you take a big bag that includes towels, sunscreen, a change of clothes, food, and two or three bottles of water.
 That is all you will need on the first day.

 The fascinating part about the road to Hana is that there are different waterfalls (over fifteen!).

 Some waterfalls are easily seeable from the road, but others demand a little hiking to get to them.
-So, I will describe the best guides to hikes on the road to Hana in detail in the text below.
+So, I will describe the best guides for hikes on the road to Hana in detail in the text below.